-- Grey Hydrogen: Hydrogen which produced from fossil fuels such as coal which causes pollution in the form of carbon emissions..
+- Grey Hydrogen: Hydrogen produced from fossil fuels, such as natural gas, which causes pollution in the form of carbon emissions;

-- Green Hydrogen: Green hydrogen refers to hydrogen energy that is completely clean, such as using wind power and Hydropower to produce hydrogen by electrolysis of water.
+- Green Hydrogen: Green hydrogen refers to hydrogen energy that is completely clean.
+Hydrogen is separated from water by electrolysis through utilizing renewable energy, such as wind power and hydropower.

 The production of green hydrogen

 China’s current production of hydrogen is mainly grey hydrogen and blue hydrogen.
-However, such production tends to cause high treatment costs, and is not consistent with the intention of environmental protection.
-Therefore, an affordable production, transportation and storage solution of green hydrogen is essential for the development of hydrogen vehicles in China.
+However, such production tends to cause high treatment costs and is not consistent with the intention of becoming a zero net emitter by 2060.
+Therefore, an affordable production, transportation, and storage solution of green hydrogen is essential for the development of hydrogen vehicles in China.

 However, there is no mature green hydrogen production industry chain in the world, including China, which leads to a high cost of producing green hydrogen.
-According to Zeng Tao, the Chief New Energy Analyst of CICC, compared with the cost of grey hydrogen (7-8 yuan per kilogram), the cost of green hydrogen (20 yuan per kilogram), is obviously not competitive.
+According to Zeng Tao, the Chief New Energy Analyst of CICC, compared with the cost of grey hydrogen (7-8 RMB per kilogram), the cost of green hydrogen (20 RMB per kilogram), is obviously not competitive.

-The transportation and storage of hydrogen in China is also very costly, and there is still a relatively large gap in technology with western countries.
+The transportation and storage of hydrogen in China are also very costly, and there is still a relatively large gap in technology with Western countries.

-- Converting hydrogen to liquid hydrogen and ultilizing liquidtruck for transport can significantly increase the amount of hydrogen in a single transport, but maintaining the hydrogen at a liquid state requires a temperature of -252.8 °C, which tend to create significant energy costs.
+Converting hydrogen to liquid hydrogen and utilizing a liquid truck for transport can significantly increase the amount of hydrogen in a single transport, but maintaining the hydrogen at a liquid state requires a temperature of -252.8 °C, which tend to create significant energy costs.

 Hydrogen stations and refueling

-A hydrogen station which can supply 500 kilograms of hydrogen a day requires an initial investments of 7-12 billion Chinese Yuan, about three times as much as a regular gas station.
-In addition, because of the property of hydrogen, the maintenance and operation costs of a hydrogen station is higher than those of a gas station.
+A hydrogen station that can supply 500 kilograms of hydrogen a day requires an initial investment of 7-12 billion RMB, about three times as much as a regular gas station.
+In addition, because of the property of hydrogen, the maintenance and operation costs of a hydrogen station are higher than those of a gas station.